Articles on Selling by Robert Seviour

 An idea I got from Stephen Covey relates to this; he teaches that it is good to think about the things you do under four headings, which are the permutations of the terms 'important', 'urgent' and 'non-', laid out in a 2 X 2 box matrix

 Everybody spends a lot of time on 'unimportant and non-urgent' matters.
-TV is an example and at work we usually have a load of 'important and urgent' ones.
+Watching TV is an example and at work we usually have a load of 'important and urgent' ones.

 It surprised me when I first learned it that the solution to many of our difficulties lies in getting on with 'important but NON-urgent' activities.